-E.38 Animals

-Animals that you, a friend, or family member own, are caring for, or are in control of.

-E.39 Consequential loss

-Any consequential loss.
+E.38 Animals Animals that you, a friend, or family member own, are caring for, or are in control of.
+E.39 Consequential loss Any consequential loss.
 A consequential loss is a secondary or indirect loss, such as your loss of income.

-E.40 Non-financial loss
+E.40 Non-financial loss Non-financial losses.

-Non-financial losses.
 This includes losing the ability to enjoy or use something.

-E.41 Other persons' losses

-Costs or losses that aren't yours.

-$\sim$ Exception

-Claims under D.2 Personal liability (page 37) .

-E.42 Our instructions

-You if you haven't followed both:

-our instructions

-instructions from Southern Cross Emergency Assistance.

-E.43 Period of insurance

-Costs, losses or liabilities incurred outside your period of insurance .

-E.44 Personal property

-Any items of personal property, including but Any items of personal property, including but not limited to:

-prescription glasses/contact lenses glucose meters

-blood pressure monitors thermometers

-CPAP machines • oximeters

-breast pumps oxygen nebulisers

-hearing aids ECG monitors

-infusion pumps electronic massagers.

-1 17 -

-~ Exception

-Where you are unable to perform at least one of the five activities of daily living without

-assistance from an item of personal property, we will cover the reasonable costs of repair

-assistance from an item of personal property, we will cover the reasonable costs of repa or replacement with a functional equivalent until the earlier of the date of when you are repatriated to Australia or the date your journey ends.
+E.41 Other persons' losses Costs or losses that aren't yours. \checkmark Exception Claims under D.2 Personal liability (page 37) .
+E.42 Our instructions You if you haven't followed both: • our instructions • instructions from Southern Cross Emergency Assistance.
+E.43 Period of insurance Costs, losses or liabilities incurred outside your period of insurance .
+E.44 Personal property Any items of personal property, including but prescription glasses/contact lenses blood pressure monitors CPAP machines breast pumps hearing aids infusion pumps not limited to: glucose meters thermometers oximeters oxygen nebulisers ECG monitors electronic massagers. \checkmark assistance from an item of personal pro et one of the five activities of daily living without perty, we will cover the reasonable costs of repair lent until the earlier of the date of when you are repatriated to Australia or the date your journey ends.